Connect with others who understand.

 Tips for Managing Leg Weakness From MyMSTeam Members

 Leg weakness can create problems with walking and balance and lead to falls.
 Finding ways to manage leg weakness is important for preventing broken bones or other injuries from falling.
-MyMSTeam members often share tips for coping with leg weakness.
+MyMSTeam members often share tips for coping with leg weakness and fatigue.

 Engage in an Exercise Program